Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 7. Open the file ```loraedge-ASA.asaql``` and use the Visual Studio Code Command Palette (Ctrl-Shift-P) to run the following command: ```ASA: Submit to Azure```
 8. Follow the wizard to deploy your Job to the previously deployed ASA instance on Azure

 ### Router Function deployment

+1. Open the ```Router``` Projekt with Visual Studio Code
+2. The C# Visual Studio Code Extension should recognize the project
+3. Use the Visual Studio Code Command Palette (Ctrl-Shift-P) to run the following command: ```Azure Functions: Deploy to Function App...```
+4. Follow the wizard and make sure to pick the function app ending with ```-csharp```
+5. The function should know be automatically built and deployed to Azure

 ### Decoder Function deployment